Whole Body Donation Partnership Program

-There are only two education oriented body donation programs in Oregon.
+There are only three education oriented body donation programs in Oregon.
 Each of these programs will pay the transportation cost to facilitate a whole body donation.
 It is our recommendation that you call each of these programs directly and ask them specific questions about the program, use of the body and the cremation process following.

 Oregon Health & Science University - “Body Donation Program”